Minitel: History

-Messageries roses ("pink messages", adult chat services hosted by operators pretending to be receptive women) were unexpectedly very popular, embarrassing government officials who preferred to discuss growing business usage of messaging.
-Widespread street advertising marketed services such as "3615 Sextel", "Jane", "kiss", "3615 penthouse", and "men".
-They and other pornographic sites were also criticized for their possible access by minors.
-The government chose not to enact coercive measures, however, stating that the regulation of the online activities of children was up to parents, not the government.
-The government did, however, levy a tax on pornographic online services.
+Despite initial expectations, messageries roses ("pink messages"), adult chat services facilitated by operators posing as receptive women, gained significant traction, causing some discomfort among government officials who preferred to focus on the growing business applications of messaging.
+Extensive street advertising promoted services such as "3615 Sextel", "Jane", "kiss", "3615 penthouse", and "men".
+These and other pornographic sites faced criticism for their potential accessibility to minors.
+While the government opted against implementing coercive measures, it underscored the responsibility of parents, rather than governmental intervention, in regulating children's online activities.
+The government did impose a tax on pornographic online services.